iterative/mlem.ai/content/docs/gto/get-started.md

 # Get Started

-GTO helps you build an Artifact Registry on top of a Git repository (with a special case of Machine Learning Model Registry).
-You can register relevant versions of your files (e.g. ML model releases) and assign them to different deployment environments (testing, shadow, production, etc.).
-Git-native mechanisms are used, so you can automate the delivery of your ML project with CI/CD, and adopt a GitOps approach in general.
+GTO helps you build an Artifact Registry on top of a Git repository.
+You can register relevant versions of your files or directories from any source (e.g. ML model releases) and assign them to different deployment environments (testing, shadow, production, etc.).
+Git-native mechanisms are used, so you can automate the delivery of your software project with CI/CD, and adopt a GitOps approach in general.

 This Get Started will walk you through basic GTO concepts and actions you would like to do in the Artifact Registry.